 Table of Contents

 Deciding your garden layout ahead of time may not be something you currently do.
-Many people simply buy the plants and seed they desire and find space for them when the time comes.
+Many people simply buy the plants and seeds they desire and find space for them when the time comes.
 If possible, plan ahead!
 Proper planning creates a very efficient use of the garden space and allows you to know exactly what you need to buy and what quantities to purchase.
-Drawing up your garden plan also allows you the keep a wonderful record of what you have done in the past, what worked last year, and what could use some changes.
+Drawing up your garden plan also allows you to keep a wonderful record of what you have done in the past, what worked last year, and what could use some changes.

 After you have your area set on the paper, start compiling a list of plants you want to utilize.
 While this garden would not function as the primary location for foods intended to fill a cannery, it will operate for the production of fresh vegetables, herbs, and other produce that may be enjoyed fresh throughout the season.